vinodhsiva/vinodhsiva.github.io/about.md

   Hey there!
 This is Siva, an IT professional practicing devops for the past few years.
 This is my personal blog to log the issues and solutions facing in the DevOps & AWS World.
 </p>

-In the blog, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
-Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
-It's made by [@mdo](https://twitter.com/mdo).
+In the blog, *everyday issues, solutions and some how to tutorials*, will be amended by me.

 Tools: